rattvisekollen/app/README.md

 ```

 ## How it works
 This is a purely static, single page app. `grunt` merely serves the static templates used for rendering, while the data presented is fetched from the API found in the [api](https://github.com/rattvisekollen/api) project.
+You must thus have the API running locally during development.